Private, In-Home Tutoring in Dayton, Ohio

-SchoolTutoring Academy’s tutoring programs for Dayton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dayton, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Dayton Public Schools are committed to the Common Core Standards, which are based upon the experience of thousands of teachers nationwide and have been implemented by forty-four states.
 Dayton has adopted the Common Core as part of its Race to the Top plan, and the district’s educators are actively participating in workshops and professional development sessions especially focused on the Common Core.